LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Related Work

 \section{Related Work}

-Several key trends have emerged in related areas, particularly in sparsity-aware, binarized, and hardware-efficient neural models.
+Several key trends have emerged in binarized and hardware-efficient neural models.
 Binary Neural Networks (BNNs)~\cite{yuan2023comprehensive}, such as XNOR-Net~\cite{rastegari2016xnor} and BinaryNet~\cite{hubara2016binarized}, showed that binary weights and activations can significantly reduce memory and computation costs with minimal accuracy loss.
 In parallel, Quantized Neural Networks~\cite{hubara2018quantized} reinforced the promise of low-precision optimization.
-IR-Net~\cite{qin2020forward} addressed information loss in binary training via forward-backward techniques like Libra Parameter Binarization and Error Decay Estimators.
-ReActNet~\cite{liu2020reactnet} improved binary model accuracy through generalized activations.
+IR-Net~\cite{qin2020forward} addressed information loss in binary training via forward–backward techniques like Libra Parameter Binarization and Error Decay Estimators, while ReActNet~\cite{liu2020reactnet} improved binary model accuracy through generalized activations.
 From a deployment perspective, FINN~\cite{umuroglu2017finn} introduced a scalable FPGA framework for real-time BNN inference.

+A parallel line of research investigates neural architectures designed explicitly around FPGA lookup tables (LUTs) as the primary computational primitive.
+Rather than mapping conventional neural layers onto hardware post hoc, these approaches restructure computation to better match the native logic fabric.
+LUTNet~\cite{wang2019lutnet} was an early example, using learnable K-input lookup tables to improve logic utilization and enable structured pruning aligned with FPGA resources.
+LogicNets~\cite{umuroglu2020logicnets} pushed this further and increased throughput by constraining neuron fan-in so that each unit could be realized directly as a truth table.
+More recent developments extend this idea beyond binarized weight abstractions.
+DWNs~\cite{bacellar2024differentiable} revisit classical weightless models and introduce learnable address mappings and aggregation mechanisms over symbolic inputs, combining gradient-based training with combinatorial components.

+A related direction is differentiable logic-based neural architectures, which replace weighted connections with learnable logic gates.
+Logic Gate Networks (LGNs), introduced by Petersen et al.~\cite{petersen2022deep}, showed that such structures can be relaxed and trained with gradient descent.
+Even early LGNs offered advantages over BNNs in simplicity, interpretability, and hardware alignment.
+Later work explored their theoretical and practical aspects, including interpretability methods~\cite{yue2024learning,yue2025learning}, though these models remained limited in scale and performance.